Decade 1820-1829

 The image is shared by Wikimedia.

 John is a sensitive artist who certainly felt the sale of his painting as a tear to his childhood memories.
 His personal papers indicate in 1825 that he is completing a copy.
-This oil on canvas is estimated £ 8M for sale by Sotheby's in London on December 9, lot 44.
+This oil on canvas was sold for £ 9.1M by Sotheby's on December 9, 2015, lot 44.
+Please watch the video shared by the auction house.
+The image is shared by Wikimedia.

 Experts see some differences between the two versions, perhaps a sky darker in places which announces the most expressionist landscapes of the following years.
-I would rather say that the similarity of the two paintings is extremely remarkable, especially since John had not the original version in hands when he made the copy (note added in 2016 : he had his full size sketch which he kept in his studio all along his life).
-The care with which the artist conceived his compositions is unsurpassable.
+The similarity of the two paintings is interesting.
+John had not the original version in hands when he made the copy but he had his full size sketch which he kept in his studio all along his life.
+He conceived his compositions with a great care.

 The second version had not been painted for the purpose of sale and John kept it all along his life.
 It was used to prepare the print published in 1834.

 John is a sensitive artist who certainly felt the sale of his painting as a tear to his childhood memories.
 His personal papers indicate in 1825 that he is completing a copy.
-This oil on canvas is estimated £ 8M for sale by Sotheby's in London on December 9, lot 44.
+This oil on canvas was sold for £ 9.1M by Sotheby's on December 9, 2015, lot 44.
+Please watch the video shared by the auction house.
+The image is shared by Wikimedia.

 Experts see some differences between the two versions, perhaps a sky darker in places which announces the most expressionist landscapes of the following years.
-I would rather say that the similarity of the two paintings is extremely remarkable, especially since John had not the original version in hands when he made the copy (note added in 2016 : he had his full size sketch which he kept in his studio all along his life).
-The care with which the artist conceived his compositions is unsurpassable.
+The similarity of the two paintings is interesting.
+John had not the original version in hands when he made the copy but he had his full size sketch which he kept in his studio all along his life.
+He conceived his compositions with a great care.

 The second version had not been painted for the purpose of sale and John kept it all along his life.
 It was used to prepare the print published in 1834.